 Human Relations Commission

-Members serve a three year term are encouraged to attend meetings; remain diligent to the needs of our community and bring those needs to the attention of the Commission; to do research when asked regarding specific issues; to plan and execute forums and seminars.
+Members serve a three-year term are encouraged to attend meetings; remain diligent to the needs of our community and bring those needs to the attention of the Commission; do research when asked regarding specific issues; plan and execute forums and seminars.